basalyp/Ruby-Codes/README.md

-Welcome to my Ruby Repository, in here you can find some of my work which includes .User Input and Output
+Welcome to my Ruby Repository, in here you can find some of my work which includes:

+  • User Input and Output